kylercai/AzureStack-QuickStart-Templates/101-acsengine-orchestrator-dvm/README.md

 # [IaaS Linux VM ACS-Engine template generation]

-This template deploys a Linux VM, clones the ACS-Engine repo and help in generating the ACS-Engine templates.
+This template deploys a Linux VM, clones the ACS-Engine repo, generate the ACS-Engine templates and deploys them.